nlohmann/json/CONTRIBUTING.md

    ./json_unit
    ```

-   The test cases are also executed with several different compilers on [Travis](https://travis-ci.org/nlohmann/json) once you opened a pull request.
+   The test cases are also executed with several different compilers on [Travis](https://travis-ci.org/nlohmann/json) once you open a pull request.

 Please understand that I cannot accept pull requests changing only file `src/json.hpp`.